-Prior to the resignation, on May 4, 2018, CDCR served Respondent with a Notice of Adverse Action (NOAA), suspending her without pay for 49 consecutive working days, from May 14, 2018 through July 23, 2018.
+On May 4, 2018, Respondent California State Prison, Corcoran, California Department of Corrections (Respondent CDCR) served Respondent with a Notice of Adverse Action (NOAA), suspending her without pay for 49 consecutive working days, from May 14, 2018 through July 23, 2018.
 The NOAA alleged multiple policy violations stemming from a purported July 10, 2017 domestic violence incident between Respondent and her former romantic partner.